openwisp/netjsonconfig/docs/source/backends/intermediate.rst

-The intermediate representation is the output of the a :ref:`converter`, it is backend specific and is built as a tree structure made from python builtins values
+The intermediate representation is the output of the a :ref:`converter`, it is backend specific and is built as a tree structure made from python builtins values.

 A tree is a *acyclic, directional graph* with an element called *root*.

-The root of our tree is stored in the first element of a tuple, along with the root's direct sons as a list
+The root of our tree is stored in the first element of a tuple, along with the root's direct sons as a list:

 .. code-block:: python